My Tale of Two Cities

 • My former girlfriend, Tish, and my former wife, Theresa, switched streets.
 Theresa lives on the street that Tish lived on when I first met her.
 Tish later moved to the street that Theresa lived on when I first met her.

 • In one of the first conversations I had with my former girlfriend, Lisa, we talked about where we had lived.
 When I found out that her previous residence was in cozy Grosse Pointe Shores, I told her that my aunt and uncle lived in the Shores, too.
 We quickly discovered that my girlfriend raised her children directly across the street from my aunt and uncle, at whose house I have always been a frequent visitor throughout the last forty years.
 (Her ex and her son still live across the street.)
 It was her house I would always park in front of, and her driveway I'd use to turn my car around.
-If someone had told me then, that some day . . .
-I would have said, "NFW."
+If someone had told me back then, that some day . . .
+I would have said, "no way!"
+And yet . . .

 • For decades, my favorite beer has been Dos Equis (Mexican for two Xs.)
 Now, two Xs is precisely what I have - not that I'm happy about it.